 First-year students will be enrolled in a linked First Year Experience Program (FYEP) course on the topic of social justice.
 Previous linked courses have included (please note that these are EXAMPLES only):

 - Democratic Citizenship | James Albrecht | FYEP 101 Section 04 | MWF 9:15-10:20

 - Banned Books | Lisa Marcus | FYEP 101 Section 7 | TR 1:45-3:30

 - Not Your Typical Superhero | Christine Moeller | FYEP 101 Section 31 | TR 11:50-1:35

 Below are a few examples of social justice programs that have occurred in the past!
-If you have an idea for a wing or hall program, contact your Resident Assistant to see about planning it!
+If you have an idea for a wing or hall program, contact your Resident Assistant or Community Advocate to see about planning it!

 - DJS Retreat at the Center for Gender Equity

 - Staycation: Parkland Immersion Alternative Spring Break | sponsored by the Center for Community Engagement and Service

 - My Culture is Not a Costume | Conversation with the Diversity Center about cultural appropriation in Halloween Costumes